This recipe was originally published on January 24th 2018

-In western North-Africa, bread is a sacred commodity.
-I remember as a kid, my grandma (God rest her soul) used to tell me to never cut more bread than what I am supposed to eat.
+In North-Africa, bread is a sacred commodity.
+I remember as a kid, my grandma used to tell me to never cut more bread than what I intend to eat.
 She didn’t want me to waste bread, or any food for that matter.
 And it is understandable, bread solved many problems in the past.

-That’s why in morocco, most moms teach their daughters to make bread.
+That’s why in morocco, most moms teach their kids to make bread.
 Bread turns your house into your home.
 Plain and simple.

 When I was 19, in my first summer vacation in Morocco, I asked my mom to teach me her recipe before I go back to Montréal.